What is the Brooklyn Waterfront Greenway?

 How much is the total cost to build the Greenway?

 The 23 capital projects that comprise the Brooklyn Waterfront Greenway range in estimated cost from $1M to $20M each.
 These projects will be implemented over time, as funding is made available and street reconstructions are scheduled.
+5 miles of the Greenway are currently in use, and 4 additional segments are now in design and engineering.

 Who will pay for the Greenway?